-Fig. 12: The average classification ACC achieved by different algorithms using different modality combinations.
-The error bar denotes the standard deviation of the results
+Fig. 14.
+The average classification ACC achieved by different algorithms on different task, when only one modality (MRI/PET/SNP) is included.
+The error bar denotes the standard deviation of the results.

-Fig. 13: The average classification AUC achieved by different algorithms using different modality combinations.
-The error bar denotes the standard deviation of the results
+Fig. 15.
+The average classification AUC achieved by different algorithms on different task, when only one modality (MRI/PET/SNP) is included.
+The error bar denotes the standard deviation of the results.